encodis/gametables/README.md

 orcs night
 ```

-> NOTE: entries can be quoted to include tabs etc but use double quotes XXX

 ### Table Specification

 The full specification for a table, with all the allowable options, is as follows:

 #### name

 The name of the table, as a string.
-This is used as a heading (if the `heading` parameter is set to 'True') and to reference the table via a link (see below).
+This is used as a heading (if the `header` parameter is set to 'True') and to reference the table via a link (see below).
 Names should be unique, but this is not enforced which might lead to odd results.

 #### table